 A sample of the medicines administration records was reviewed.
 All of the records reviewed were found to have been fully and accurately completed.
-The records were filed once completed.
+The records were filed once completed and readily retrievable for audit.

 Controlled drugs are medicines which are subject to strict legal controls and legislation.
 They commonly include strong pain killers.
-The receipt, administration and disposal of controlled drugs should be recorded in the controlled drug record book.
+The receipt, administration and disposal of controlled drugs should be recorded in a controlled drug record book.
 There were satisfactory arrangements in place for the management of controlled drugs.
+Records were maintained to the required standard.